artdarek/oauth-4-laravel/README.md

 # OAuth wrapper for Laravel 4

-oauth-4-laravel is a simple laravel 4 service provider for [Lusitanian/PHPoAuthLib](https://github.com/Lusitanian/PHPoAuthLib) witch provides oAuth support in PHP 5.3+ and is very easy to integrate with any project which requires an oAuth client.
+oauth-4-laravel is a simple laravel 4 service provider (wrapper) for [Lusitanian/PHPoAuthLib](https://github.com/Lusitanian/PHPoAuthLib) witch provides oAuth support in PHP 5.3+ and is very easy to integrate with any project which requires an oAuth client.

 ---